swaxi/SGTool/README.md

 # Code development
+- You can explore the codebase and functionality at the <a href="https://deepwiki.com/swaxi/SGTool">DeepWiki Code description</a>
 - Calcs ChatGPT, Claude and Mark Jessell
 - Plugin construction - Mark Jessell using QGIS Plugin Builder Plugin https://g-sherman.github.io/Qgis-Plugin-Builder/
 - IGRF calculation -  using pyIGRF https://github.com/ciaranbe/pyIGRF